Businesses and sales teams keep adopting text messaging, more than ever before. Care to guess why?

 Just like with a phone call, don’t reach out outside of business hours (unless you’ve been told otherwise).
 While texting isn’t as invasive as a phone call, people don’t want to be bothered during their time away from the office.

+Put yourself in the recipient’s shoes and evaluate whether you would respond positively to the message.
+If not, edit the message until it elicits a more positive response from yourself.
 Ask yourself, “Would I respond to this”?
 If not, rewrite that message again and again.
 If your goal is to nurture a prospect, then the desired outcome of a text message should always be a response.
 Make those characters count!

 Living and working through a pandemic has forced us all to adapt to many changes.
 The way we communicate is no exception.